 Here is a detailed step-by-step guide:

-The very first step is to seek the Bitcoin ATM location using the Bitcoin ATM locator.
+The very first step is to find the Bitcoin ATM location using the Bitcoin ATM locator

-These locators are designed to direct you to the nearest Bitcoin ATM automatically.
+These locators are designed to automatically direct you to the nearest Bitcoin ATM.

-Then, you will be prompted to provide your identity verification details and wallet details before you can get started.
+You will then be prompted to provide your identity verification details and wallet information before you can get started.

 You will need the correct digital wallet address for the package type of crypto you are sending.